Swiss icons: the army knife

 The army knife we usually buy is a descendent of the 1891 officer's knife, which included a corkscrew (unlike the Soldatenmesser: guess who got the wine).

 The original knife had a black handle, one big blade, a tin opener and a screwdriver.
-The Swiss military purchasers considered the corkscrew not "essential for survival", and so officers have to buy this knife individually.
+The Swiss military purchasers considered the corkscrew not "essential for survival", and so officers had to buy this knife individually.

 Swiss Army knife is now a registered trademark owned by Wenger S.A. and Victorinox A.G.

 The Prangins exhibition offered basically two rooms, one devoted to military knives of all kinds, showing little apparent connection with the Swiss army knife, and one to self-promotion by Victorinox, the Swiss-German company that took over its smarter French-Swiss rival Wenger in 2005.